If you sign up for Equifax's credit-monitoring service, you cannot join any class-action lawsuit against the company.

 Equifax said that the three officials were unaware of the data breach at the time they sold their stock.

-Updated with criticism regarding Trusted ID's tool for checking whether a user's data had been compromised.
+Updated [11 September 2017]: Updated with information on Trusted ID's tool for checking whether a user's data had been compromised.